-BADM 410 Free Enterprise and Value Creation
+BADM 410 Free Enterprise and Value Creation 0-1-F&S

-An advanced course for students focused on entrepreneurship or small business management.
+Advanced course for students focused on entrepreneurship or small business management.
 Students work collaboratively with faculty in researching, planning and implementing start-up business opportunities on campus.
 Sustainable businesses are then operated and managed under the umbrella of Houghton Student Enterprises, an agency of the Department of Business and Economics.
 By application only.
-The course may be taken multiple semesters for four credit hours toward graduation and counts as internship credit.
+May be taken multiple semesters for 4 credits toward graduation and counts as internship credit.